-“Those challenges make it necessary to pay careful attention to every financial decision you make,” she says.
-Use the following questions—and answers—as a starting point for thinking about how you can put your money to best use at every stage of your life.
+“For all these reasons, women should pay careful attention to every financial decision they make,” she says.
+Use the following questions—and answers—as a starting point for thinking about how you can seize the opportunities available to you and put your money to best use at every stage of your life.

 Click + to get our insights.